Click here to print a quick bio if you have to introduce Prue at a study skills evening. Scroll down for more information.

 - Guest Speaker at Yr 11 and Yr 12 Motivation Nights

-- Developed withdrawal program for Yr 9 Gifted Maths students
+- Developed withdrawal program for Yr 9 Gifted Maths

 - Filmed teaching in classroom by Vision Education Services